 Student Project for Distribution on the Internet

-SCENARIO 22: A student is taking a class for which the instructor has required that a particular assignment be created for unlimited distribution on the web.
+SCENARIO 22: A student is taking a class for which the instructor has required that a particular assignment be created for unlimited distribution on the internet.
 A student includes an audio segment of copyrighted music (video, news broadcast, or non-dramatic literary work).

 FAIR USE?
 Most likely not.
-Since the teacher specifically stated that the project is being created for distribution over the web, this is not a fair use of any of the listed copyrighted materials and permission should be obtained.
+Since the teacher specifically stated that the project is being created for distribution over the internet, this is not a fair use of any of the listed copyrighted materials and permission should be obtained.
 Student Project on the Internet with Restricted Access

 Access to the work of the student in SCENARIO 22 will be restricted to other students in the class.